 The Marietta College Bookstore provides new, used, rental and digital textbooks, where you can save up to 80%.
-Students may purchase their textbooks online at marietta.bncollege.com and choose either to ship them to their home or choose the in store pick up option and pick them up when they arrive on campus.
-Marietta College is also participating in text book rentals through the bookstore.
+Students may purchase their textbooks online at marietta.bncollege.com and choose an in store pick up and pick them up when they arrive on campus or to ship them home.
+Marietta College is also participated in a price match program through the bookstore, more information is provided on our website and during PioSOAR.
 If your student would rather wait until they get onto campus to purchase books, they may do so during Move-In day, during one of the blocks of free time during Orientation or during our VIP Event for all freshman.
+Please contact us with any questions or concerns.